 When it comes to the cast, we should speak rather of miscasting than casting.
 The performance’s prima donna, for example.
 Alessandra Rezza has truly interesting material – her voice is well focused, spontaneously bright-toned as only Italian sopranos can be, her divisions are really accurate, she has excellent diction, knows how to make use of the text and also has some charisma.
 However, Abigaille is such a heavy role for her voice that all those assets could not make into something really acceptable.
 Although her low notes are focused and not thrown on chest voice, she had hard time trying to make them run into the auditorium; some of her acuti were not truly on pitch and she had to chop her phrasing to make to the end of many a testing passage.
 I understand that maybe because of her weight, it might be difficult to cast her as something like Violetta or Donna Anna, but that is what she should be singing for a while before she tried Abigaille.
 When it comes to Stefan Kocán’s Zaccaria, I can only say that the role shows him in such disadvantage that it seems as if a comprimario had stood in for an ailing soloist.
 Finally, Aleksandr Antonenko does not have a problem with heaviness, but with lightness.
-Although his tenor is not as beefy as his recent casting as Otello might suggest, his is a big, penetrating quality – it only lacks Italian mellow legato and the role did not sound congenial as it should.
+Although his tenor is not as beefy as his recent casting as Otello might suggest, it is a big, bright voice that unfortunately lacks Italian mellow legato.
+As a result, the role did not sound congenial as it should.

 As it is, the really valid performance of this evening was Paolo Gavanelli’s Nabucco.
 Although his baritone has its squeezed-up and throaty moments, it is a spacious voice with considerable tonal variety.
 Lyric passages are expressively handled and his high mezza voce is a real treasure in his vulnerable approach to Nabucco.
 The lovely Daniela Sindram was also positively cast as Fenena.
 Although her mezzo has this German plushness, she has solid low notes and charm to spare.